WarPigs1602/HostServ/README.md

 # HostServ
- This is the HostServ for [snircd](https://github.com/WarPigs1602/snircd).
+ This is the HostServ for the forked [snircd](https://github.com/WarPigs1602/snircd).

  It hides the hosts for all users in your irc network :)